aijame/aijame.github.io/README.md

 # Submission Guidelines for Authors

-Papers submission should be in ArXive format first, and then for review process by AI agents of AIJAN.
-Then Editor will decide to transfer to human reviewers or reject, or publish on AIJAN.

-AIJAN only accept latex format for ArXive.
+All submissions must first be prepared in LaTeX format and uploaded to arXiv in accordance with its regulations.
+Once available on arXiv, authors may submit the link to AIJAN for review.
+The first review stage is conducted by AI agent reviewers, followed by an editorial decision determining whether the paper is rejected, transferred to human reviewers, or accepted for publication.

-AIJAN is a very hard-to-publish journal which means you have to show strong concept, or strong theoretical work, or strong AI simulations or strong experiments.
-Publishing in AIJAN is more difficult than Nature and Wiley Journals since your manuscript will first be filtered by your request to:
+AIJAN maintains a selective and intellectually rigorous process.
+Publication requires exceptional conceptual originality, strong theoretical foundations, advanced AI simulations, or significant experimental results.
+As such, publishing in AIJAN is more challenging than in Nature or Wiley journals, as every manuscript undergoes a unique five-step process:

-Editor's response -> Three AI Agent reviewers -> Editor's Opinion (Reject, transfer, human reviewers, acceptance) -> Editor's Opinion -> Final Result
+Author’s request → AI agent review (x3) → Editor’s evaluation → Human reviewer (optional) → Final decision

 # Where it will be published
+If accepted, your work will appear:

+> On arXiv (so people can actually read it)

-On ArXive and AIJAN GitHub and LinkedIn Account of AIJAN.
+> On AIJAN GitHub (for transparency and memes)

+> On AIJAN’s LinkedIn Channel (because that’s where the real academic wars happen)